 Yes, as you've probably heard, hops closest relative is the cannabis plant.
 Like cannabis, hops contain resins that have different flavours and effects.
 With 80 - 100 different types of commercially available hops for brewers to use, hops provide aroma, flavour and can even extend the shelf life of beer.

 Hops are a flowering plant that is used in the brewing process to add flavor and aroma to beer.
-They come from the perennial herbaceous climbing vine, Humulus lupulus.
+They come from the perennial herbaceous climbing bine (yes bine not vine), Humulus lupulus.
 The dried hop flowers contain many aromatic oils that contribute to the unique flavors of beer.
 Hops also act as a natural preservative for beer.

 Hops are one of the main ingredients in beer, and they contribute significantly to its flavor and aroma.
 They contain aromatic oils that give beer a unique taste, containing flavors such as citrus, fruit, earthy notes, and pine.
 Hops also affect the bitterness of beer.
 The more hops are used in the brewing process, the

 Hops are typically added at several stages during the beer-making process, depending on their specific properties and desired flavor profile.
-They may be used to give bitterness to the beer, as a flavouring agent, or for preserving and stabilizing the beer.
-In addition, hops
+They may be used to give bitterness to the beer, as a flavouring agent, or for their aromas.

-Some popular hop varieties and their flavors include Centennial hops, which have a citrusy/earthy flavor; Chinook hops, which have a spicy/piney flavor; Amarillo hops, which have a fruity flavor; and Cascade hops, which have floral and citrus notes.
-Other hop varieties may feature flavors such as tropical fruit,
+Some popular hop varieties and their flavours include Centennial hops, which have a citrusy/earthy flavour; Chinook hops, which have a spicy/piney flavour; Amarillo hops, which have a fruity flavour; and Cascade hops, which have floral and citrus notes.

 In the last decade or so, the big hop growers have been breeding hops with more and more fruity and aromatic aromas and flavour, and innovative brewers have come up with some new styles that exploit these extremely ‘juicy’ hops.